deckhouse/secrets-store-integration/docs/USAGE.md

 ### The autorotation feature

-The autorotation feature of the `secret-store-integration` module is enabled by default.
-Every two minutes, the module polls Stronghold and synchronizes the secrets in the mounted file if it has been changed.
+The autorotation feature of the `secrets-store-integration` module is enabled by default.
+Every two minutes, the module polls Stronghold and synchronizes the secret in the mounted file if it has changed.

 There are two ways to keep track of changes to the secret file in the pod: